 Background

-Wireless carriers are interested in introducing new service delivery methods – such as 5G networks – to improve cellular reception and performance throughout Winnipeg.
+Wireless service providers are interested in introducing new service delivery methods – such as 5G networks – to improve cellular reception and performance throughout Winnipeg.
 Carriers are now planning to introduce Small Cells sites in Winnipeg.
 These will supplement the traditional large scale Macro Cell towers that are currently used.

 The City of Winnipeg is not responsible for the regulation or monitoring of radio communications.
 Canada’s Radiofrequency Exposure Guidelines are developed at the federal level by Health Canada (Safety Code 6) and regulated by Innovation, Science and Economic Development (ISED).
 Any company operating 5G or Small Cell technologies in Winnipeg would be required to adhere to these guidelines.